Time to read:2 minutes

-With all the cookouts, camping trips and other fun activities, summer can be hard on clothes.
-Here’s how to treat some of the most common stains of the season so you can get out of the laundry room and back to having a good time.
+With all the cookouts, camping trips and other fun activities that make summer fun, you’re bound to find yourself wondering how to remove stains from clothing.
+Here’s how to treat some of the most common stains of the season so you can get out of the laundry room and back to having fun.

 Berry juice: Soak in cold water 30 minutes and rinse.
 If stain persists, rub in liquid laundry detergent or make a paste out of the powdered stuff.
-Let sit 10 minutes and rinse by running water through the fabric.
-Treat any remaining stains with a 3% hydrogen peroxide soak (spot test for color fastness).
+Let sit 10 minutes then run more water through the fabric.
+Treat any remaining stains with a 3% hydrogen peroxide soak (spot test for colorfastness.

 Chocolate: Scrape away as much as possible, then rinse well with cold water.
 Dab on liquid laundry detergent and let sit 15 minutes before rinsing through the back of the fabric with cold water.
 If an oil stain remains, dab at it with a stain stick or some laundry ammonia.
 Launder as usual.

-Grass: Pretreat by rubbing in liquid laundry or dish detergent then rinsing well.
-If stain is still there, dab at it with rubbing alcohol on a cotton ball.
+Grass: Pretreat by rubbing in a liquid laundry or dish detergent then rinsing well.
+If the stain is still there, dab it with rubbing alcohol on a cotton ball.
 Add color-safe oxygenated bleach (like OxiClean) to the wash for final laundering.

 Ketchup, BBQ sauce: Scrape away as much of the spill as possible.
 Run water through the fabric to remove more of the stain.
 Then, make a paste of powdered laundry detergent or rub in liquid laundry detergent.
 Let sit 10 minutes and rinse well.
 If stain persists on cotton or wrinkle-resistant fabrics, soak it in white vinegar overnight then rinse in cold water.